ccbrenton/ccbrenton.github.io/_posts/2023-07-02-music-analysis.md

 # Putting the Data into Action

 Now that we've identified the general characteristics of our playlist data, we can use this information to help us predict which songs may fit better into our playlist.
 We will use a range of values 2 standard deviations from the mean for each audio feature to help us develop a filter for the type of songs we want.
-We will upload a new dataframe of over 6,000 songs (my liked songs on Spotify) to identify which would best fit our new criteria.
+We will upload a new dataset of over 6,000 songs (my liked songs on Spotify) to identify which would best fit our new criteria.

 For our analysis, we will start by calculating the upper and lower bounds of our target values based on 2 standard deviations from the mean.